 On the 7th of January 1834, Ann discusses with Anne Lister some terms she intends to include in her will:

-When Anne and Ann are in York on the 22nd of January 1834, Anne has a private discussion with Dr. Henry Stephens Belcombe⁸ regarding Ann's competence to make a valid will.
-At the time, Ann was in need of some medical attention to handle some of her nervous ailments and the two women were preparing for Ann's stay at Heworth Grange, where she'd be privately and discreetly treated by Dr. Belcombe.
+When Anne and Ann are in York on the 22nd of January 1834, Anne has a private discussion with Dr Henry Stephens Belcombe⁹ regarding Ann's competence to make a valid will.
+At the time, Ann was in need of some medical attention to handle some of her nervous ailments and the two women were preparing for Ann's stay at Heworth Grange, where she'd be privately and discreetly treated by Dr Belcombe.

 It is not clear if Ann ended up making a will in the first months of 1834, but she did deposit a will at Hammersleys and Co.
 (Bankers, London) before she left for the Continent with Anne Lister.

-In March of 1835 and amidst the division of property of the Walkers, Ann mentions to Mrs. Ann Walker how her sister signed her property to Captain Sutherland (Lister 1835 Mar 13).
-In this visit, Ann also learns about Mrs. Ann Walker’s will.
-It is during this conversation that Ann realizes that a misunderstanding had caused her aunt to intend to cut her off, because she thought Ann had left everything she owned to Anne Lister.
-However, Ann explains that she bequeathed everything to George Sackville Sutherland⁹ and that she might leave a life interest to Anne Lister, in the event she didn’t marry and stayed with Anne.
+In March of 1835, and amidst the division of property of the Walkers, Ann mentions to Mrs Ann Walker how her sister signed her property to Captain Sutherland (Lister 1835 Mar 13).
+During this visit, Ann also learns about Mrs Ann Walker’s will.
+It is during this conversation that Ann realizes that a misunderstanding had caused her aunt to intend to cut her off her will because she thought Ann had left everything she owned to Anne Lister.
+However, Ann explains that she bequeathed everything to her nephew George Sackville Sutherland and that she might leave a life interest to Anne Lister, in the event she didn’t marry and stayed with Anne.

-In May of 1836, Ann would make a new version of her will.
+In May of 1836, Ann would make more changes to this new version of her will.
 Some of the changes were mentioned by Anne Lister in her journal.

 As Anne explains, changing from an “entail male” to an “entail general” ensured that daughters were also considered in the “line of succession” to inherit the estate of the testatrix.
 In Ann Walker’s case, the principal beneficiaries were the Sutherland children and their descendants.
-By applying this simple correction, Ann ensured that her nephew Sackville and his descendants (male and female) would be beneficiaries before her nephew Evan and his descendants, respectively.
+By applying this simple correction to the entail as she had considered in March of 1836, Ann ensured that her nephew Sackville and his descendants (male and female) would be beneficiaries before her nephew Evan Charles and his descendants, respectively.
 However, Ann’s nieces were not as privileged by the order Ann chose, given that they and their descendants would only be the next in line to inherit the estate in case their brothers died without leaving heirs.

 Another important detail has to do with the constraints regarding life interests and what happened in case the beneficiary married.
-In the probate version of Ann Walker’s will, dated from 1854, this provision is not present (Prerogative Court of Canterbury 1854 May 12).
-However, per Anne Lister’s commentary regarding the wills made in May 1836, this constraint was accounted for (Lister 1836 May 04).
+In the probate version of Ann Walker’s will from 1854, this provision is not present (Prerogative Court of Canterbury 1854 May 12).
+However, per Anne Lister’s commentary regarding the wills made in May 1836, this constraint was indeed accounted for (Lister 1836 May 04).